 2023 She and All Her Flowers, Truist Gallery, Durham, NC *

-2021 The Modern Pre-Raphaelites: Illumination, Era Contemporary in partnership with the Delaware Museum of Art, Philadelphia, PA (virtual)
+2021 The Modern Pre-Raphaelites: Illumination, Era Contemporary in partnership with the Delaware Museum of Art, Philadelphia, PA (virtual, curated by Jessica Libor)

 Dreamland, Arts to Hearts Project, New Delhi, India (virtual)